kadena-io/hardhat-kadena-plugin/packages/hardhat-kadena/README.md

 await chainweb.switchChain(0); // configure hardhat to use chain 0
 ```

-## Pre-compiles
+## Precompiles

-The nodes come with two `pre-compiles` that the addresses are exposed via `preCompiles` property.
+The in-process chainweb comes with two `precompiles` that the addresses are accessible via `hre.config.chainweb[config_name].precompiles`.

 ### CHAIN_ID_PRECOMPILE

-the pre compile that returns the chain index.
+the precompile that returns the chain index.

 address: `address(uint160(uint256(keccak256('/Chainweb/Chain/Id/'))))`